Much of my recent research addresses philosophical and ethical questions related to grief and bereavement.

 “Who we grieve for — and why.”
 University of Alabama Philosophy Talk series, Tuscaloosa, Alabama, November 2021

-“Love and the duty to grieve.”
+“How Shall We Grieve the Covid Dead?”
 Royal Institute of Philosophy lecture, University of Liverpool, February 2022

 Presentation as part of philosophy speaker series, University of Glasgow, February 2022